RedBeardLab/rediSQL/README.md

 _With great powers comes great responsability_ (cit.
 Uncle Ben)

+# Documentation

+This readme will provide you with the basis, however for deeper documentation you should look here: [siscia.github.io/rediSQL](https://siscia.github.io/rediSQL/)

 ## Motivation

 I love the agility provided by Redis, however, several times, I wished I had a little more structure in my in-memory database.